-This is a guest post authored by Daniel Llewellyn.
-It originally featured on his blog, we’re reproducing it here with Dan’s permission.
-Dan is an active member of the WordPress, WSL, Ubuntu and Snapcraft communities.
-Thanks Dan!
+This is a guest post authored by Dani Llewellyn.
+It was originally featured on her blog, we’re reproducing it here with Dani’s permission.
+Dani is an active member of the WordPress, WSL, Ubuntu and Snapcraft communities.
+Thanks Dani!

 Recently there was an announcement from Ubuntu that the desktop team are working on a replacement for the Ubiquity installer.
 The really interesting part of the post by Martin Wimpress, head of the Ubuntu Desktop team at Canonical, is that the new installer will be built using Flutter.